Joint Working Group on Pay Equity Principles

 In July 2017, the previous government introduced the Employment (Pay Equity and Equal Pay) Bill which gave effect to the previous Government’s response to the Joint Working Group’s recommendations.
 Following the formation of a new coalition government, the Bill was withdrawn from Parliament in November 2017.

-In January 2018 Ministers have announced the reconvening of the Joint Working Group to provide further recommendations that address key stakeholder concerns relating to the former Bill.
-These recommendations will be used to develop pay equity legislation that will enable the implementation of the original Joint Working Group Principles.
+In January 2018 Ministers reconvened the Joint Working Group to provide further recommendations that address key stakeholder concerns relating to the former Bill.
+The recommendations were provided to Ministers in February 2018, and will be used to develop pay equity legislation.

 Former Employment (Pay Equity and Equal Pay) Bill